julelang/manual/src/concurrency/condition-variables.md

 # Condition Variables

 Condition variables allow one or more coroutines to wait until a specific condition is met.
 They are a concurrency primitive provided by the Jule standard library via `sync::Cond`.
 A condition variable must be created using `Cond.New` and associated with a `Locker` during creation.
-This `Locker` is often a primitive like,`sync::Mutex`.
+This `Locker` is often a primitive like `sync::Mutex`.
 Once a condition variable is used, it should not be copied again, as this could lead to inconsistencies and unexpected outcomes.

 The `Signal` method is used to send a signal to a single waiting coroutine, while the `Broadcast` method is used to signal all waiting coroutines.
 To wait for a signal, the `Wait` method is used.